oar-team/batsim/docs/input-events.rst

 -----------------

 An example of an input file for external events can be found in ``events/test_events_4hosts.txt``.
-Such file should contain on each line a JSON description of an event, as follows:
+Such file should contain on each line a JSON description of an event, as follows.

 .. code:: json